 Few friends will ever—could ever—understand this journey fully, although some will eventually be surprised to realise their own struggles are related.
 And that just making my peace with the price I’ve paid in every aspect of my life has been as herculean an ordeal as the illness itself.

 Despite all of this, we are the fortunate ones.
 Yes, truly.
 We found the correct diagnosis, could afford to move home and access proper treatment, and our family was not ripped apart by either ill health, financial strain, divorce, or even suicide.
 My incredible wife somehow held our family together through all of this when I was physically present but otherwise absent—lost to a traumatised and disordered mind.
-And many of my friends and family members were understanding, several displaying a compassion and quiet empathy that I can only envy.
+And several friends and family members were incredibly understanding, a few displaying a compassion and quiet empathy that I can only envy.
 What is more, my daughter and I responded well to the few treatments that are known for this under-recognised illness: For those diagnosed and treated early enough, a full recovery is often possible.

 The blame for that is not to be laid at the feet of those doctors who were misinformed on this niche of medical history.
 Nevertheless, it is time to pass our good fortune forward—to educate, to enlighten, and to ensure that help is given where help is possible.
 There are still so many others yet to be diagnosed, who don’t even know that they are just waiting for their lives to be returned to them.